momentohq/serverless-api-demo/README.md

     1. _Be patient if metrics don't show up right away.
 It can take a few minutes at first._
 15. Chart custom metrics to compare response times.
     ![Image](./pics/metrics.png)
+16. Try adjusting graph to see metrics better
+    1. Change the timespan from 3h to the last 10 minutes
+    2. Set the period of metrics to 1-minute
-16. Stop load driver by stopping shell you ran `start.sh` in or from browser UI
+17. Stop load driver by stopping shell you ran `start.sh` in or from browser UI
-17. You can tear down infrastructure used for testing when you done with following command
+18. You can tear down infrastructure used for testing when you are done with following command
     1. `sam delete`